-Manual 11: Energy & Ancillary Services Market Operations Section 11: Overview of the Day-Ahead Scheduling Reserve Market representative of typical seasonal conditions, PJM may use a different, more typical year as the reference season in this calculation.

-- For each of the ten peak days within the reference season, PJM will calculate the hourly conditional demand factor for each of the peak hours, which for these purposes are defined as hours beginning 7 through 10 and 17 through 20 in the winter and hours 14 through 19 in the summer. - The hourly conditional demand factor is calculated as: - Sum(price sensitive demand + decrement bids increment offers) / Sum(fixed demand) - The hourly conditional demand factors for each day are then averaged to calculate a daily conditional demand factor - The ten daily conditional demand factors are then averaged to arrive at the Seasonal Conditional Demand Factor - PJM will calculate the Seasonal Conditional Demand Factors and post them to PJM.com by no later than November 15 of each year.

-Future reserve requirements may be defined locationally based on operation criteria as documented in the PJM Manuals.
+- The amount of any additional generation committed for that hour by PJM dispatch in advance of the Day-ahead Market in order to account for operational uncertainty - Applied hourly for each hour of the day, the greater of: - o difference between submitted fixed demand bids and forecasted RT load minus for each hour Adjusted Fixed Demand for the hour AND - o Zero - Adjusted Fixed Demand = Total Fixed Demand (1 + Seasonal Conditional Demand Factor) - o The Seasonal Conditional Demand Factor scales up the sum of Fixed Demand Bids by the average percentage of additional net demand that has historically cleared from the net of price sensitive demand bids, decrement bids and increment offers during peak hours (conditional demand) - The Seasonal Conditional Demand Factor will be calculated separately for the winter and summer seasons.
+The Winter Seasonal Conditional Demand Factor will be based on the top ten peak load days from November through March of the prior year.
+The Summer Seasonal Conditional Demand factor will be based on the top ten peak load days from April through October of the prior year.
+In the event the same season in the prior year was not representative of typical seasonal conditions, PJM may use a different, more typical year as the reference season in this calculation. - For each of the ten peak days within the reference season, PJM will calculate the hourly conditional demand factor for each of the peak hours, which for these purposes are defined as hours beginning 7 through 10 and 17 through 20 in the winter and hours 14 through 19 in the summer. - o The Hourly Conditional Demand Factor is calculated as: - Sum(price sensitive demand + decrement bids increment offers) / Sum(fixed demand) - o The Hourly Conditional Demand factors for each day are then averaged to calculate a daily conditional demand factor - o The ten daily conditional demand factors are then averaged to arrive at the Seasonal Conditional Demand Factor - PJM will calculate the Seasonal Conditional Demand Factors and post them to PJM.com by no later than November 15 of each year. - Future reserve requirements may be defined locationally based on operation criteria as documented in the PJM Manuals.

-11.2.2 Day-ahead Scheduling Reserve Market Eligibility
+11.2.2 Day-Ahead Scheduling Reserve Market Eligibility

-- Day-ahead Scheduling Reserve Resources are defined as resources that meet the following eligibility requirements to provide Day-ahead Scheduling Reserve: - Day-ahead Scheduling Reserve Resources comprise of all those resources that can provide reserve capability that can be fully converted into energy within 30 minutes from the request of the PJM dispatcher at the time of the request and is provided by equipment which may not necessarily at the time of the request be electrically synchronized to the system. - A Day-ahead Scheduling Reserve Resource may be: - Equipment not electrically synchronized to the system.
-The equipment that generally qualifies in this category is shutdown run-of-river, pumped hydro, industrial combustion turbines, jet engine/expander turbines, combined cycle and diesels; or - Additional generating capacity that is synchronized to the grid and scheduled and can increase output in 30 minutes (including condensing mode and pumped hydro that is in pumping mode) to provide additional Day-ahead Scheduling Reserve;
+Day-Ahead Scheduling Reserve Resources are defined as resources that meet the following eligibility requirements to provide Day-Ahead Scheduling Reserve:

+Day-Ahead Scheduling Reserve Resources comprise of all those resources that can provide reserve capability that can be fully converted into energy within 30 minutes from the request of the PJM dispatcher at the time of the request and is provided by equipment which may not necessarily at the time of the request be electrically synchronized to the system.

+A Day-Ahead Scheduling Reserve Resource may be:

+- Equipment not electrically synchronized to the system.
+The equipment that generally qualifies in this category pumped hydro, industrial combustion turbines, jet engine/ expander turbines, combined cycle and diesels; or - Additional generating capacity that is synchronized to the grid and scheduled and can increase output in 30 minutes (including condensing mode and pumped hydro that is in pumping mode) to provide additional Day-Ahead Scheduling Reserve;